I don’t know a lot about wine, but I sure like to try it.

 You don’t want to begin your day consuming a wine flight on an empty stomach.
 You just don’t.
 Samples at Buena Vista are’t sparse.
 Our guide poured us rose while he spoke about the founder of Buena Vista, Count Agoston Haraszthy.

-To make a long story short, the count, a Hungary native, immigrated to the United States to escape political exile in 1840.
+To make a long story short, the count immigrated to the United States from Hungary to escape political exile in 1840.
 He started a vineyard with clippings from Europe and eventually became Sheriff of San Diego.
 His vineyards flourished until the disease phylloxera wiped them out.
 The disease ravaged vineyards across California and even spread to France.

 Our guide explained the clippings he planted from Europe hadn’t developed a resistance to the disease.
 People didn’t understand what was happening and blamed Haraszthy, basically running him out of California.
 In Nicauragua, he continued his entrepreneurial ventures by starting a sugar plantation and rum distillery.
 He met his untimely death when he fell into a river where he was eaten by an alligator.
 This sounds like fiction, but it’s not.